In-patient luxury rehab center in Thailand

 woman-ignoring-a-man

-An antisocial personality disorder is a condition where a person lacks or ignores empathy and shows no regard for what’s right or wrong.
-Also called sociopathy, an antisocial personality disorder is a type of mental health problem where people manipulate others and unfairly treat them without experiencing guilt or remorse for their actions.
+Antisocial personality disorder is a condition where a person lacks or ignores empathy and shows no regard for what’s right or wrong.
+Otherwise known as sociopathy, an antisocial personality disorder is a type of mental health problem where people manipulate others and unfairly treat them without experiencing guilt or remorse for their actions.

-A combination of different causes may lead to antisocial personality disorder.
+A combination of different causes leads to antisocial personality disorder.
 These include genetics and changes in brain function.
-Substance abuse and biological causes such as low serotonin are also involved in the development of this disorder.
+Substance abuse and biological causes such as low serotonin are involved in the development of this disorder as well.

 Antisocial personality disorder has severe effects including child neglect, spouse abuse, suicidal or homicidal behaviors, and problems with alcohol or substance use.